aksh-ai/object_detection/README.md

-# Object Detection
+# Object Detection and Segmentation

-Object Detection using Pytorch Torchvision.
+This repository is for my online webinar on 'Demystifying Computer Vision' where I teach CNNs and other basics/prerequisites, Image Classification, and Object Detection/Segmentation using Pytorch and Torchvision.